Disclosure: We're supported by our audience, so if you purchase through some links on this post, we may earn a commission at no cost to you.

-The rulebooks for USAPL, IPF, and IWF all specify that magnesium carbonate chalk is allowed.
+The USAPL, IPF, and IWF rulebooks all specify that magnesium carbonate chalk is allowed.
 If you want to use invisible liquid chalk with a silica base, you should check with the meet organizers to see if it’s allowed.

 Other Chalk Resources